Explicit formulas for adiabatic elimination with fast unitary dynamics

 \section{Result}

 Obtaining according to \eqref{eq:invariance_general},\eqref{eq:expansions} the elements $\mathcal{L}_{s,0},\mathcal{K}_0$ (see \eqref{eq:order0}) and

 (see proof of Proposition \ref{prop1} below) poses no particular problem.
 Our results concern the next order.
-In Proposition \ref{prop1}, we derive a new integral closed form for the first order map $\mathcal{K}_1$ by solving a Sylvester equation.
-In Proposition \ref{prop2}, the second-order reduced dynamics $\mathcal{L}_{s,2}$, involving the partial trace of the commutator between $H_I$ and $\mathcal{K}_1$ is re-expressed with this form, putting the integral part on a dual operator which is more systematically manageable in typical situations.
-Examples indeed illustrate the usefulness of these formulas in Section \ref{sec:examples}.
-For ease of notation, we start by defining some terms.
+Proposition \ref{prop1} derives a new integral closed form for the map $\mathcal{K}_1$ by solving a Sylvester equation.
+In Proposition \ref{prop2}, the second-order reduced dynamics $\mathcal{L}_{s,2}$, involving the commutator between $H_I$ and $\mathcal{K}_1$, is re-expressed with this form, putting the integral on a dual operator which is more systematically manageable in typical situations.
+Examples illustrate the usefulness of these formulas in Section \ref{sec:examples}.
+We start by defining some simplifying notation.